Personal Injury Claims Calculator

 Like the Judicial Study Board (JSB), the Criminal Injury Compensation Authority sets out bracket amounts for certain personal injury cases.
 Such brackets can be used to figure out where each specific illness or injury should fit in terms of compensation.

 The authority was set up so that even if the perpetrators did not have the money or insurance policy to cover them, their victims could be compensated sufficiently.

 To see how much you’re entitled to for your assault injury, you may seek to use a personal injury claims calculator.
 However, as we’ll explain, these can often be inaccurate, so it’s better to get a consultation from our team.

 Starting a personal injury claim is easier than most people think.
 The hardest part is actually deciding to go ahead and make a claim.

-It is always advised, regardless of the personal injury case being straight forward or complicated, that a solicitor is appointed to handle it.
+It is always advised, regardless of how simple or complex a personal injury case is, that a solicitor is appointed to handle it.
 Any good standing solicitor is very familiar with the process of making a claim and can help get you the compensation that you deserve.